-The members of our audit committee are currently three of our non-executive directors, Adam George, Isaac Cheng and Martin Mellish; however, upon the departure of Isaac Cheng from the board of directors and the audit committee as of March 11, 2020, the audit committee will be composed of Adam George and Martin Mellish until such time as a third committee member is elected by the board of directors.
+The members of our audit committee are currently three of our non-executive directors, Adam George, Martin Mellish and Cyrille Leperlier.
 Each of these members is an "independent director" as such term is defined in Rule 10A-3 under the Exchange Act.
 Adam George serves as chair of the audit committee.
 Our board of directors has determined that Adam George is a financial expert as contemplated by the rules of the SEC implementing Section 407 of the Sarbanes Oxley Act of 2002.
 Our audit committee meets at least four times per year and oversees the monitoring of our internal controls, accounting policies and financial reporting and provides a forum through which our external auditors and independent registered public accounting firm reports.
 Our audit committee meets at least once a year with the external auditors and our independent registered public accounting firm without executive board members present.
-The audit committee is also responsible for overseeing the activities of the external auditors and our independent registered public accounting firm, including their appointment, or removal as well as monitoring their objectivity and independence.
+The audit committee is also responsible for overseeing the activities of the external auditors and our independent registered public accounting firm, including their appointment, reappointment, or removal as well as monitoring their objectivity and independence.
 The audit committee also reviews and approves the fees paid to our external auditors and independent registered public accounting firm and determines whether the fee levels for non-audit services, individually and in aggregate, relative to the audit fee are appropriate so as not to undermine their independence.